Resolution (metre)

-Resolution is the metrical phenomenon in poetry of replacing a normally long syllable in the meter with two short syllables.
-It is often found in iambic and trochaic meters, and also in anapestic, dochmiac and sometimes in cretic, bacchiac, and ionic meters.
-In iambic and trochaic meters, either the first or the second half of the metrical foot can be resolved, or sometimes both.
+Resolution is the metrical phenomenon in poetry of replacing a normally long syllable in the metre with two short syllables.
+It is often found in iambic and trochaic metres, and also in anapestic, dochmiac and sometimes in cretic, bacchiac, and ionic metres.
+In iambic and trochaic metres, either the first or the second half of the metrical foot can be resolved, or sometimes both.

-The long syllables of dactylic meter are not usually resolved, and resolution is also not found in the last element of a line.
+The long syllables of dactylic metre are not usually resolved, and resolution is also not found in the last element of a line.

 The opposite of resolution is contraction, which is the substitution of one long syllable where the metrical pattern has a double short.
 Such a position, which is normally two short syllables, as in a dactylic hexameter, is known as a biceps element.

 In Ancient Greek

 Resolution is generally found in Greek lyric poetry and in Greek and Roman drama, most frequently in comedy.

-It should not be confused with a biceps, which is a point in a meter which can equally be two shorts or a long, as is found in the dactylic hexameter.
+It should not be confused with a biceps, which is a point in a metre which can equally be two shorts or a long, as is found in the dactylic hexameter.
 The biceps is freely able to be two shorts or a long, while resolution, particularly in tragedy, can only occur within very restricted situations.
 Two resolved longa in the same line in Greek is unusual, for instance, while a biceps that is two shorts can freely be followed by another biceps that is two shorts.
 Also, when two shorts are substituted for a long, they are almost always within the same word-unit.